 Dramatic fluctuations in your hormone levels can also affect your teeth and jaw.
 The most common examples of this are pregnancy and menopause in women, which is why elderly women tend to experience greater tooth loss than elderly men.

 The high levels of estrogen and progesterone during pregnancy can temporarily cause bones in the jaw to loosen.
-Meanwhile, the effects of menopause and low estrogen levels are more permanent and the resulting loss in bone density is cause for loose teeth.
+Meanwhile, the effects of menopause and low estrogen levels are more permanent and the resulting loss in bone density is cause for loose permanent teeth.

 Other Medical Conditions

-Medications from other conditions you are experiencing can influence dental health in unexpected ways.
+Medications from other conditions you are experiencing can influence oral health in unexpected ways.
 Common over-the-counter drugs like pain relievers and plan B contraceptives can cause dry mouth as a side effect that promotes bacterial growth and tooth decay.

-How To Avoid Losing Adult Teeth?
+How To Avoid Losing Permanent Teeth?